swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 Proposal preserves behavior of deinitializers that have synchronous externally-visible side effects only under assumption that they are always released on the isolating actor.

 Deinitializers that explicitly notify about completion of their side effect continue to satisfy their contract even if proposal changes their behavior.

+### Use asynchronous deinit as the only tool for `deinit` isolation

+Synchronous deinit has an efficient fast path that jumps right into deinit implementation without context switching, or any memory allocations.
+But asynchronous deinit would require creation of task in all cases.